*Article originally posted on March 12*

 Oh yes!
-That's the only way to describe how a panic attack begins.
+That’s the only way to describe how a panic attack begins.
 I had one last Sunday actually, the first one of the year.
-It wasn't the first one I've experienced and I know for a fact it's not the last one I'll have.
+It wasn’t the first one I’ve experienced and it’s not the last one.
 Was I stressed?
 No. Was I upset about something?
 Nope.

-I had the usual: sweaty palms, shaking, mind was racing around like a hamster in its wheel and didn't know what to do with myself.
-So I did the usual for what suits me: turned off the telly, sat on the floor leaning against the sofa and concentrated purely on my breathing.
+I had the usual: sweaty palms, shaking, mind racing around like a hamster in its wheel and didn’t know what to do with myself.
+So I did the usual: turned off the telly, sat on the floor leaning against the sofa and concentrated purely on my breathing.
 My poor cat got confused and started climbing all over me thinking I wanted to play but she soon realised her human was in no playing mood.
 I sat there, pure and simple.
 Twenty minutes later I got up from my numb bum and made myself a cup of tea.

 So what caused it?
-No idea, honestly have no idea.
-I have accepted the fact I do not have an answer for why or how because it's just as exhausting trying to find rhyme or reason to the scenario as much as it is having the panic attack.
-It's taken me a few years to learn this method of not overthinking 'Oh gosh- what's caused it this time?'
+No idea.
+I have accepted the fact I do not have an answer for why or how.
+Because it’s just as exhausting trying to find rhyme or reason to the scene as much as it is having the panic attack.
+It’s taken me a few years to learn this method of not overthinking ‘Oh gosh, what’s caused it this time?’

-I don't know about you, but I easily become overwhelmed or overthink about the littlest things in life and that in itself takes it out of you.
-It feeds the small chip on my shoulder known as the overeating anxiety imp and I feel it's consumed enough emotion to have a dessert of panic attack emotions as well.
+I don’t know about you, but I easily overthink the littlest things in life.
+That alone takes it out of you.
+It feeds the small chip on my shoulder known as the overeating anxiety imp.
+I feel it’s consumed enough emotion to have a dessert of panic attack emotions as well.

-And so I let it go.
+So I let it go.
 Yes, the panic attack happened, yes it took over my body and mind for a little time but I also overcame it.
 Will it happen again?
-Oh, I'm sure of it but I no longer dwell on the fact it will occur again and I'm back on the floor counting my breaths.
-The key for me... is the cuppa afterwards.
+Oh, I’m sure of it but I no longer dwell on the fact it will occur again.
+Then I’m back on the floor counting my breaths.
+The key for me… is the cuppa afterwards.